asx-dev/asx-dev/README.md

 Mobile Engineer
 ---------------

-I'm asx-dev a mobile engineer my specialty is develop cross platform applications using React Native and also I have a good understanding of IOS development using Swift.
+I'm asx-dev a mobile engineer and my specialty is to develop cross platform applications using React Native and also I have a good understanding of IOS development using Swift.

 * 🌍  I'm based in Spain, Canary Islands Tenerife
 * 🖥️  See my portfolio at [asx-dev](http://asx-dev.github.io/)